51itclub/ovpn_win_plaintext_auth/README.md

 auth-user-pass-verify 'c:\\ovpn-auth\\plainTextAuth.exe' via-file
 ```

-(Read more on OpenVPN to understand the difference between via-file and via-env)
+Read more on OpenVPN to understand the difference between via-file and via-env.

 **To build this add-on**, download py2exe from py2exe.org and follow the instruction how to compile python code into exe binary.